 Director at Asia Options.

-Olly works in Hangzhou China and is enthusiastic about entrepreneurship, e-commerce, Asia education, tech and foreign languages.
+Olly works in Hangzhou China and is enthusiastic about entrepreneurship, e-commerce, Asia education, data science, and foreign languages.
 Olly is a graduate from RMIT University and the Hopkins Nanjing Center for Chinese and American Studies.
 Olly speaks Mandarin and Korean.

 Latest posts by Olly Theobald (see all)